top of page

 The adjective 'salutary' has its roots in Latin.
 It is derived from the Latin word 'salutaris,' which comes from 'salus,' meaning 'health' or 'well-being.'
 Therefore, the etymology of 'salutary' conveys the idea of something that is healthful or beneficial.
 In English, it is used to describe things that are advantageous, beneficial, or conducive to promoting health, well-being, or positive change.
 The term 'salutary' underscores its historical connection to the concept of well-being and health, emphasizing the positive impact and benefits of something on an individual's or a community's overall health and welfare.

-Quiz: Find the meaning of the adjective salutary:
+Find the correct meaning of the adjective salutary:

 Try Again!